KaartGroup/Chameleon/README.md

 ![Chameleon-UI](./resources/chameleon-ui.png)

 #### Step 1: Provide the file directories
 Chameleon requires OSM data snapshots to perform the analysis.
 Simply navigate or drag in your file options for **Old** and **New** snapshots.
 Then specify an **Output** location for the summaries to be generated.
+Note that there is an editable and noneditable portion of the **Output** field.
+Chameleon will append whatever you type with the name of the mode analyzed and a `.csv` suffix.
+For example, typing `/home/me/Documents/peru` into this field might give output files like `/home/me/Documents/peru_highway.csv` and `/home/me/Documents/peru_name.csv`, depending on which tags are selected in the next step.

 #### Step 2: Input tag comparisons
 Provide the tags you would like to compare.
 Tags can be entered either from the **Popular OSM Tags** buttons or the search bar.
-Tags that have been provied will show up on the list!
+As you use Chameleon, your most-frequently-used tags will automatically replace the defaults on the five buttons.

-#### Step 3: Finalize analysis
+#### Step 3: Grouping by change
-Decided whether or not to **group** the changes and simply hit **Run**.
+Decide whether or not to **group** the changes by type of change.
+For example, with the box checked and while analyzing a `ref` tag, all ways that had a ref tag changed from “I 5” to “I 90” would be grouped together into one row in the output CSV, with a count of how many ways are in the group, a list of editors who last edited the ways in the group, the datestamp of the last edit to a member of the group, and a link to load the whole group into JOSM.
+Ways where “I 5” was removed entirely would appear in a different row.

+#### Step 4: Run

+Hit **Run** to generate your output CSVs

+## Interpreting Output

 ## Help and Particpate
 - Submit bugs and requests through our [`issue`](https://gitlab.com/seakaart/chameleon-2/issues) page!